-In January 2009, the OMB was instructed by President Obama to issue an Open Government Directive to implement the principles of transparency, participation and collaboration.
+The OMB was instructed by President Obama to issue an Open Government Directive to implement the principles of transparency, participation, and collaboration.
 The goal was to create economic opportunities, increased transparency in open government, accountability and responsiveness by making Federal Government data more widely available and accessible to the public.

-Among the requirements of the Data.gov initiative was the desire to create a public facing website with a back-end catalogue of Federal datasets.
+Among the requirements of the Data.gov initiative was the desire to create a public-facing website with a back-end catalog of Federal datasets.
 The design of the website demanded constant improvement to search capabilities, and a shared performance management framework that centered on high quality, secure public information.
-Moreover, in an effort to not only provide information to the public, but engage with them, Data.gov is routinely updated and improved in keeping with public feedback.
+Moreover, in an effort to not only provide information to the public but engage with them, Data.gov is routinely updated and improved in keeping with public feedback.
 REI, in conjunction with other vendors, was tasked to create, manage and continuously improve Data.gov.

 Upon its launch in May 2009, Data.gov cataloged 47 disparate datasets.
 Since then REI has worked to gather additional datasets from agencies and promote them to the public.
 With access to more data, REI has been tasked with expanding the backend system of Data.gov so that it could host the increased functionality, as well as putting in protocols to approve the data being published to protect sensitive content.

 REI’s proven Agile methodology and ability to rapidly develop and deploy customized solutions when and how the customer needs them is the reason they have been tasked again and again to create on-the-fly upgrades to Data.gov.
 When agencies publish high-value data that the White House wants to promote, the OMB turns to REI Systems to make the necessary changes.